turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 The benefit of this approach is that it's real data.
-Granted it is static and we'll have to update it ourselves if we want the data to change in the future, but it's going to give us a much more realistict representation of the production API than our previous manual stubs will.
+Granted it is static and we'll have to update it ourselves if we want the data to change in the future, but it's going to give us a much more realistic representation of the production API than our previous manual stubs will.

-Let's read this data and use it in our controller test.
-For starters I'd like to pull in the `hashie` gem because it will make dealing with this big blob of JSON easier.
+In a moment, we'll read this data and use it in our controller test.
+But first, let's pull in the `hashie` gem.
+[Hashie](https://github.com/intridea/hashie) is a library for turning nested ruby hashes into Struct-like objects.
+It's a handy way to turn a big blob of JSON into a more "object-like" structure that we can use in our code.

 In `Gemfile`: